vdarkobar/scripts/misc/matrix-how-to.md

 ### Note on SSL certificates with Cloudflare Tunnel

 When using cloudflared, the tunnel terminates at NPM on port 80 (HTTP).
+The HTTP-01 challenge used by default for Let's Encrypt will fail because Cloudflare intercepts the request before it reaches NPM.

+Use the **DNS challenge** instead.
+In NPM, when requesting a Let's Encrypt certificate, select "Use a DNS Challenge" and choose **Cloudflare** as the provider.
+Enter your Cloudflare API token.
+This validates domain ownership via DNS records rather than HTTP, so it works regardless of how traffic reaches NPM.
+It also allows issuing wildcard certificates.

-NPM's Let's Encrypt certs are optional in this setup — they're only needed if you also access NPM directly on your LAN over HTTPS.
-The tunnel itself doesn't require them.
-If Let's Encrypt issuance fails (common behind a tunnel since the HTTP-01 challenge can't reach NPM directly), you can skip the certificate in NPM and rely on Cloudflare's edge certificate instead.
-Just make sure Cloudflare SSL is set to "Full" (not "Full strict").
+If you don't want to set up DNS challenge, you can skip the certificate entirely in NPM and rely on Cloudflare's edge certificate.
+Set Cloudflare SSL to "Full" (not "Full strict") since NPM won't have a valid cert to verify.

 ## Step 5 — Create Admin User